wisemen-digital/AppwiseCore-Example/README.md

 **NOTE:** Only install the pods AFTER you've run the rename script.
 If you do it before, there's a high chance you might get a broken project, especially for projects with more special names (start with a number, contain spaces, etc...).

+## Updating

+This example project will regularly be updated with new practices, structures, etc...
+Check the [changelog](https://github.com/appwise-labs/AppwiseCore-Example/blob/master/CHANGELOG.md) to see what's changed since you based off this project.

 ## Author

 [David Jennes](https://github.com/djbe)